-In its almost 41 years of existence, Russia will be the World Cup debut for Los Canaleros, after a heroic classification, winning 2-1 against Costa Rica.
+The Panamanian National team started in 1937, and after almost 81 years of existence, Russia was the World Cup debut for Los Canaleros, after a heroic classification, winning 2-1 against Costa Rica.

-Before the construction of the Canal, to sail from the Atlantic to the Pacific Oceans (and vice-versa), you would have the inconvenience of sailing around South America, what could be dangerous and take a lot of time.
+The Panama Canal is fundamental for the history of Panama, and also a crucial geographical spot for the World, because it connects the Atlantic Ocean and the Pacific Ocean.
+Before the construction of the Canal, to sail from the Atlantic to the Pacific Ocean (and vice-versa), you had to sail around South America, which could be dangerous and take a lot of time.

-Immediately after the separation, Panama and the US signed a treaty giving rights of a zone in perpetuity to the United States, called “Panama Canal Zone”.
-In 1904, the construction of the Canal began in that zone.
+Immediately after the separation, Panama and the US signed a treaty giving rights of a zone in perpetuity to the United States, where, in 1904, the construction of the Canal began.

 Historias del canal